MoshiMoshi0/TTController/README.md

 * Edit the **config.json** file located in the same directory as **TTController.Service.exe**
 * Start the service using either **Manage Service** menu, **services.msc** or **net start**

-You can use **Show hardware info** option from the commandline menu to determine what controllers are detected and find out your port and temperature sensor identifiers to be used in **config.json**.
+> You can use **Show hardware info** option from the commandline menu to determine what controllers are detected and find out your port and temperature sensor identifiers to be used in **config.json**.

-### Uninstallation
+### Uninstall

 * Run **TTController.Service.exe**
 * Select **Manage Service** from command line menu and uninstall the service